0

 01 About

-Founded in 2025, Elora Therapeutics is pioneering a systemically delivered enzyme therapeutic to break down microplastics inside the human body, an emerging driver of chronic inflammation, endocrine disruption, and metabolic dysfunction with no FDA-approved treatment.
+Founded in 2025, Elora Therapeutics is pioneering a systemically delivered enzyme therapeutic to break down microplastics inside the human body, an emerging driver of metabolic dysfunction with no FDA-approved treatment

 02 Science

-Microplastics are increasingly recognized as bioactive pollutants, not inert bystanders.
-Once they enter the bloodstream and tissues, they interfere with cellular function, trigger oxidative stress, impair hormonal signaling, and contribute to chronic inflammation.
-Their presence has been linked to chronic inflammation, endocrine disruption, metabolic dysfunction, and now possibly cancer, yet no therapeutic options currently exist to address their accumulation in the human body.
+Microplastics like PET are increasingly recognized as bioactive pollutants, not inert bystanders.
+Once in the bloodstream and tissues, they can disrupt cellular function, drive oxidative stress, impair hormonal signaling, and contribute to chronic inflammation.
+Their presence has been associated with metabolic dysfunction in addition to endocrine disruption and chronic inflammation, with possible links to cancer under active study.
+There are currently no approved therapeutics to systemically address PET plastics in the human body.

-This is molecular intervention at the root cause.
-This is science built to address a modern, synthetic threat.
+This is molecular intervention at the source of synthetic burden.
+This is science built for a modern, synthetic threat.

 03 Team and Advisory Board